Superalgos/Superalgos/README.md

 You may also decide that you wish to have a second installation of the app, so that you can keep tweaking Strategies and even running simulations while live-trading.
 You can do this following these steps:

+1. Stop the app (close the browser, use CTRL + C to stop the process at the Console and close the Console).

-1. Make a copy of the complete Superalgos Desktop App folder, that is, the folder containing programs as well as data.
+2. Make a copy of the complete Superalgos Desktop App folder, that is, the folder containing programs as well as data.
 You may name the second folder as you wish.

-2. In the copy, go to the ```WebServer``` folder and open ```.env``` file with Notepad or similar text editor.
+3. In the copy, go to the ```WebServer``` folder and open ```.env``` file with Notepad or similar text editor.
 Find the VIRTUAL_PORT parameter and replace the existing number with a number between 10000 and 50000.
 Save and close the file.

-3. Now, also in the ```Webserver``` folder, open ```index.html``` and find the following line:
+4. Now, also in the ```Webserver``` folder, open ```index.html``` and find the following line:
 ```urlPrefix: 'http://localhost:1337/'```
 Replace 1337 with the number you set in the ```.env``` file.